2026 AIME II Problems

 Solution:

 The roots of the cubic are Fix square roots of them; then ranges over the eight expressions which come in four pairs Generically all eight are distinct.
-A coincidence between choices that are not opposite forces for some which collapses the eight values to at most six.
+The product of the three chosen square roots is nonzero because the cubic’s constant term is so every is nonzero.
+A coincidence between choices that are not opposite must differ in two signs and forces for some which collapses the eight values to at most six.
 So exactly seven values occur precisely when one choice satisfies — its opposite is then the same value — and no further degeneracies occur.

 That condition is the vanishing of where are the roots and their elementary symmetric functions.
 By Vieta’s formulas and so i.e. with roots and